deepmodeling/abacus-develop/README.md

 # Online Documentation
 For detailed documentation, please refer to [our documentation website](https://abacus.deepmodeling.com/).

-See our [Chinese wiki](https://mcresearch.github.io/abacus-user-guide/) for more information.
+See our [Github Pages](https://mcresearch.github.io/abacus-user-guide/) for more tutorials and developer guides.